LennaHammer/English/EVP/out/words_adjective.md

 ## 1023. expert ## adjective [always before noun]
 /ˈek.spɜrt/
 [B2]having or showing a lot of knowledge or skill
-- The center provides expert advice for people with financial problems.
+- The center provides expert `advice` for people with financial problems.
-- What's your expert opinion?
+- What's your expert `opinion`?

 ## 1024. extensive ## adjective
 /ɪkˈsten.sɪv/
 [B2]large in amount or size
-- Fire had caused extensive damage to the building.
+- Fire had caused extensive `damage` to the building.
-- This is probably the most extensive modern art collection in Europe.
+- This is probably the most extensive modern art `collection` in Europe.
-- The school has extensive grounds.
+- The school has extensive `grounds`.
-- The road was in need of extensive repairs.
+- The road was in need of extensive `repairs`.
-- Both events received extensive coverage in the newspapers.
+- Both events received extensive `coverage` in the newspapers.

 ## 1025. external ## adjective
 /ekˈstɜrn.əl/ OUTSIDE
 [B2]relating to the outside part of something
-- the external walls of the house
+- the external `walls` of the house
-- This cream is for external use only.
+- This cream is `for` external `use` only.

 ## 1026. external ## adjective
 /ekˈstɜrn.əl/ FROM A DIFFERENT PLACE
 [B2]coming from or relating to another country, group, organization, etc.
 - Most news magazines have a section devoted to external affairs.
-- All exams are marked by an external reviewer.
+- All exams are marked by an external `reviewer`.

 ## 1027. extreme ## adjective
 /ɪkˈstriːm/ VERY LARGE